oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 ```
 :::

-If a single-valued navigation property defines referential constraints for all key properties of the related entity, then a link can be established by providing values for the dependent properties that identify an existing principal entity.
-If there is no such entity, the insert fails.

 Upon successful completion of the operation, the service creates the
 requested entity and relates it to the requested existing entities.